North Carolina trooper hit by brother during traffic stop dies at hospital - NewsBreak

 Trooper John Horton, a fifteen-year veteran assigned to Rutherford County, was taken to the hospital where he died of his injuries.

-Trooper said the detained driver, who has yet to be identified, was pronounced deceased at the scene.
+Trooper said the detained driver, who was later identified as Dusty Luke Beck, 26, of South Carolina, was pronounced deceased at the scene.

 Trooper James Horton was taken to a local hospital for minor injuries and has since been released.